Taniyah-A/Spring2025_finalProjects/uploads/Todd Davis/FinalProject_ToddDavis.md

 - **Cell entry:**
-The virus penetrates the host cell via [mechanism, e.g., endocytosis, membrane fusion, receptor-mediated entry] [insert citation].
+The virus is hypothesized to penetrate the host cell via clathrin-mediated endocytosis.

 - **Replication strategy:**